 We have developed a set of ACE values in order to help achieve this, which permeate all aspects of school life.
-They are: enquiring, respectful, adventurous, understanding, resilience, inspired and creative.

 The ACE Curriculum Policy can be found on the ACE SharePoint:

 Our curriculum is structured so that skills and knowledge build across year groups and is carefully planned for.
 There is a good breadth and coverage to our curriculum, which is supported by enrichment days and extra-curricular activities.
 We want to make learning fun, practical and exciting to ensure that it is embedded in the long-term memory.
 There is a spiral curriculum so that topics and concepts are repeated, where prior knowledge is recapped and then extended.
 This also helps to commit learning to memory.
 We have also developed a set of ‘threads’ that run throughout the curriculum, further supporting pupils to make links with their learning.
-They are: Me, Heritage, Global, Community and Culture.
+They are: Myself, Heritage, Global, Community and Culture.